python/cpython/Doc/library/doctest.rst

    <name of M>.__test__.K

-A Simple example is to place this block of code at the top of :file:`example.py`.
+An example is to place this block of code at the top of :file:`example.py`.

 .. code-block:: none